What is blockchain infrastructure

 Turing Completeness expresses the ability of a programming language or system to perform any computation that a Turing machine, i.e. a computer that can compute anything, can compute.

 Contrary to popular belief, Bitcoin is already Turing complete in the original protocol.
 It is only the later forks, BTC and BCH, that significantly limit the potential of the original protocol.
-This is what Dr Craig S. Wright, the inventor of Bitcoin, and Ryan X. Charles, founder of MoneyButton, have elaborated on in detail in a lecture.
+This is what Dr Craig S. Wright and Ryan X. Charles, founder of MoneyButton, have elaborated on in detail in a lecture.

 In the lecture, they point out that Bitcoin is Turing Complete in three ways: